Digital Real Estate

 In modern times, you buy a house in your city, rent it, and perceive a monthly revenue.
 And if you have several properties, you can earn a living from the rental income.

-But not only can you rent houses, flats, or land in the real world, with new ways of interaction and communication on the internet, it is also possible in virtual reality.
+But not only can you rent houses, flats, or land in the real world.
+With new ways of interaction and communication on the internet, it is also possible in virtual reality.
 A reality that anyone can access through VR glasses.

 Had I told you to invest in digital real estate a decade ago, you would have said, “That’s bonkers.”

+Today is a different story.
 Digital real estate is turning popular and seems to be quite lucrative.

 With the expansion of the metaverse, investors are paying attention since it’s a new form of investment to diversify their portfolio.